da-zar/ROCket/README.md

 }
 ```

-The output of `rkt_roc` can be used to plot the ROC curve and calculate
+The output of `rkt_roc` can be used to plot the ROC curve estimates and
-the AUC.
+calculate the AUC.

 ``` r
 par(mfrow = c(2, 2))